Mackenzie-High/autumn/README.md

 How To Use Autumn as a Plugin in a Java Program:
 ----------------------------------------------
-As you can see [here](http://mackenzie-high.github.io/autumn/other/How-To-Use-Autumn-As-A-Plugin/src/example/Main.java) Autumn can easily be used as a plugin.
+As you can see [here](https://github.com/Mackenzie-High/autumn/blob/gh-pages/other/How-To-Use-Autumn-As-A-Plugin/src/example/Main.java) Autumn can easily be used as a plugin.
 You can download the complete example project [here](https://drive.google.com/open?id=0B2am-qoFTOsTbmRWZHl6N3R4akE&authuser=0).
+In order to download the zipped example file, click the download button at the top of the linked page.

 Dependencies:
 -------------